JRazor22/cid_master/README.md

 ```
 lsusb
 ```
-if you see your SD Card reader in output that means that your machine can read cid number!
+if you see your SD Card reader in output that means that your machine can not read cid number!

 # Install: